namdo1225/namdo1225.github.io/aboutme.md

 nav-menu: true
 ---

 Hi, my name is Nam Do.
 I am an upcoming B.S.
 Computer Science graduate at the University of Arizona, and am currently searching for an internship related to software engineering.
 I am currently an information technology student worker at the University of Arizona James E. Rogers College of Law and have been in this position for more than 4 years.
-I have also worked as a JD-Next student worker, primarily as the first contact for technical support as well as using Visual Basic for Applications to create and format Excel files.
+I am excited to say that I am also a Web Development Intern at the Thaddeus Resource Center, doing web design using Webflow and app development using React Native.

 ## My Skill